drunomics/nuxtjs-drupal-ce/README.md

   pages are shown instead, such that the pages can be customized with Nuxt.
 Defaults to `false`.

 - `useLocalizedMenuEndpoint`: If enabled, the menu endpoint will use a language prefix as configured by [nuxtjs/i18n](https://v8.i18n.nuxtjs.org) module.
 Defaults to `true`.

+## Deprecated options

+The following options are deprecated and only there for improved backwards compatibility.

+- `baseURL`: The base URL of the Drupal /ce-api endpoint, e.g. http://localhost:8888/ce-api.
+   If set, `drupalBaseUrl` is set with the origin of the provided URL.

 ## Error handling